Corporate Duty Of Care Advice

 Drivers need to ensure that:

-• The responsible Director is informed of any changes in circumstances, e.g. penalty points, changes in insurer, vehicle etc and use of any prescription medication that affects their ability to drive safely;
+• The responsible person is informed of any changes in circumstances, e.g. penalty points, changes in insurer, vehicle etc and use of any prescription medication that affects their ability to drive safely

-• They report any vehicle defects to the responsible manager and don’t drive defective vehicles;
+• They report any vehicle defects to the responsible person and don’t drive defective vehicles

-• Regular eye tests are carried out and ensure that any necessary corrective eye-wear is worn;
+• Regular eye tests are undertaken and ensure that any necessary corrective eye-wear is always worn

-This leaflet from the Health and Safety Executive gives more detail about managing work related road safety.
+Leaflets are available from the Health and Safety Executive giving further detail about managing work related road safety.

 Please download our Driving At Work Questionairre which will help you assess the risk.